PabloC/tutumcloud.github.io/docs/source/reference/api/index.rst

     >>> tutum.Role.list()
     [<tutum.api.role.Role object at 0x10701ca90>]

-``tutum.Role`` objects have all the attributes of the returned JSON as properties
+``Role`` objects have all the attributes of the returned JSON as properties

 Get role details